-People with macular degeneration, also known as age-related macular degeneration (AMD) often don’t know they have the disease during its early stages.
+People with macular degeneration symptoms, also known as age-related macular degeneration (AMD) often don’t know they have the disease during its early stages.
 They may dismiss early warning signs, like trouble seeing at night, as part of the normal aging process.
 Ignoring these symptoms only delays diagnosis, which can lead to more vision loss.

 As an AMD Center of Excellence® we offer a new test that helps us diagnose macular degeneration at a very early stage and monitor disease progression.
 If you are experiencing problems seeing at night, or it is becoming increasing difficult to read in dim light, talk to us about scheduling an AdaptDx® test.